 Ronald explains that UNBIAS will not only help SME sellers: "Buyers also have much to gain.
 They are constantly being chased by financing companies for information about invoices – this is costly and labour intensive.
 This problem will be mitigated when they join UNBIAS.
 There is also the possibility of an incentive scheme; if buyers join UNBIAS and provide information about an invoice, they will potentially earn an instant discount.
 And remember, most buyers are also sellers; if companies want to benefit from UNBIAS as a seller, they will also have to commit to the agreements as a buyer.

-"Financing organisations will also benefit.
+"Financing organizations will also benefit.
 And we are also seeing lots of interest from industry bodies, Credit Insurance Companies, and the Dutch Tax Authorities and Dutch Ministries.
 The Ministry of Economic Affairs has a target to help SMEs get better financing and they are very supportive of what we are doing with UNBIAS."

-How can organisations join the UNBIAS project?
+How can organizations join the UNBIAS project?

 We are currently talking with parties across the industry who are interested in co-creating the UNBIAS scheme over the next 12 months.
 Our ambition is to evaluate a pilot in the Netherlands in 2019, and deliver a commercial service in 2020 which can then be extended to more European countries.
-But none of this will be possible without the commitment and participation of a wide group of relevant organisations.
+But none of this will be possible without the commitment and participation of a wide group of relevant organizations.
 Only by co-designing a scheme which works for the benefit of everyone, will we be able to change the industry for the better.

 As Ronald concludes: "We have a fantastic opportunity to develop a scheme which enables effective sharing of risk assessment data across the industry.
 We can deliver better services for suppliers and customers, and positively impact hundreds of businesses and thousands of jobs.
 By successfully delivering this project, our UNBIAS community will be boosting the engine behind the European economy, of which SMEs are such a vital part."